Selling Multiple Complements with Packaging Costs: Walrasian Equilibrium

+The next corollary follows directly from \cref{prop:pricing} and \cref{prop:primal-dual-CE} and confirms the desired properties of equilibrium prices. \begin{corollary} The equilibrium pricing function $p(\kb)$ is uniform, anonymous, and package-linear. \end{corollary} Furthermore, we show that a Walrasian equilibrium exists if and only if it is characterized by an optimal solution of SWLP, further generalizing results of \cite{Bikhchandani1997} and \cite{Bikhchandani2002}. \begin{proposition} A package-linear pricing Walrasian equilibrium exists if and only if any optimal solution to SWP is also an optimal solution to SWLP, i.e.,~the optimum values of SWP and SWLP coincide. \end{proposition} To our knowledge, our \cref{prop:IP-LP-existence} is first to accommodate preferences over partitions of supply in the primal-dual characterization and existence equivalence of Walrasian equilibrium.
+Despite the generality of these partition preferences, their nested structure facilitates the pricing properties given in \cref{cor:uniform-anonmymous-package-linear-price}.
+Uniformity, anonymity, and linearity (in packages) are highly desirable in applications for reasons of fairness and transparency.

-Note that competitive equilibrium prices are not necessarily unique.
-This creates flexibility for the seller to choose from a set of equilibrium prices, and she can specify additional rules to do so. \footnote{Note that modern LP-solvers can return the set of all integer solutions.} A set of lowest equilibrium prices on \emph{all} packages may not always exist (cf. \cref{ex:running-example-3} below), but the seller may, for example, choose equilibrium prices that are lowest given a lexicographic ordering of bundles.
+We also note that competitive equilibrium prices are not necessarily unique.
+This creates flexibility for the seller to choose from a set of equilibrium prices and to specify additional rules to do so. \footnote{Modern LP solvers can return the set of all integer solutions.} A set of lowest equilibrium prices for all packages may not exist as demonstrated in \cref{ex:running-example-3} below, but the seller may choose the lowest prices according to a lexicographic ordering.

-The term $\psi^G_S(\{p(S)\})$ in \cref{equ:DSWLP2} defines the price gain from combining the individual items in $S$ together in package $S$ (as opposed to selling them separately), subject to also satisfying all other cost connections.
-Exploiting the price structure given by \cref{prop:pricing} and \cref{lem:facts} (in the appendix\footnote{\cref{lem:facts} establishes several useful facts that must hold in a competitive equilibrium.
-Analogous facts in a simpler setup are established as ``characteristic conditions'' in \cite{Baldwin2019-b}.}) we can further characterize the dual variable $\psi_S^G$. \begin{lemma} For all $r \leq \rtild_S$, it holds that

-Moreover, $d(S,\rtild_S) + \DC(S,\rtild_S) \leq \DC(S,\rtild_S+1)$. \end{lemma} \begin{proof} See \cref{proof:lem:pricebounds}. \end{proof} If the price is strictly less than $\DC(S,r)$, the seller prefers not to sell the package.
-If the price gain is strictly greater than $\DC(S,r+1)$, the seller prefers to sell an additional package $S$.
-We use \cref{prop:pricing}, \cref{lem:pricebounds}, and \cref{lem:facts} to show the characterization of a competitive equilibrium by primal-dual solutions in \cref{prop:primal-dual-CE} below. \begin{proposition} Prices $\{p(S)\}$, which are part of an optimal solution of DSWLP, support the allocation $\{x(S,q,l),y(S,r)\}$, given by an optimal solution of SWLP, as a package-linear pricing Walrasian equilibrium. \end{proposition} \begin{proof} See \cref{proof:prop:primal-dual-CE}. \end{proof} \begin{example}[continues=running-example] To illustrate the computation and existence of a Walrasian equilibrium, suppose that there are two additional unit-demand buyers labeled 3 and 4.
-All unit-demand values are given in \cref{tab:ex1:incremental-cost-full}.